 Wherever she goes, Marilily brings that sense of teamwork with her.
 She recounts a time when a few CNAs were discouraged due to the low CNA pay and understaffing.
 So they were sitting down when help was needed.
 “She explained to me why she was discouraged with her work, so I told her, ‘I’ve been a CNA since I was 18 years old, I understand why you’re discouraged.
 But I just want to let you know that I’m going to make it better for you tonight.’ and that was that; from then on, we all started working as a team and got things under control.
 And now when I go to that facility, it’s always; ‘yes!
 Lily is here!’ … When you’re positive, you’ll change everybody’s night.”

 The one piece of advice she gives to the kids she looks after is to make sure they put their education first.
-Marilily aspired to study to be a doctor or RN but ended up dropping those aspirations when kids came along.
-She loves her kids and being a mom more than anything.
-Still, she knows that getting an education before heavier responsibilities come along would have made all the difference in her future.
+Marilily aspired to be a doctor or RN but ended up dropping those aspirations when kids came along.
+She loves being a mom more than anything.
+Still, she knows that getting an education before heavier responsibilities came along would have made all the difference in her future.

 Thank you, Marilily, for sharing your journey in nursing with us.
 IntelyCare is here to support you as an IntelyPro in your healthcare career, and we’re honored to have you in the IntelyCare family!